melaniehoff/D3A_Fall17/README.md

 - Sound
 - Live capture
 - Movie playback
-- Video Assignment

-### 9 -- Extra Synthesis Workshop -- All sections meet Friday, October 27, 11am-2pm!
-* Meet in the ITP Lounge
-* Pizza will be served
-* Details TBA

-### PROJECT RUNWAY

 ### 10 -- Mobile
 - Workflow and process, get a previous sketch running on a device